Now there are other native solutions (libui-rs, conrod, oh hey wxWdidgets again!), but

 I should also mention that the content and things I’m talking about here are not intended to be prescriptive, but more “if someone else is interested, what do we already know doesn’t work?”
 I expect everything in this post to be obsolete within two months.
 Even over the course of writing this, a separate blog post had to be modified because upstream changes broke a Rust tool the post tried to use.
 The post ultimately got updated, but all this happened within the span of a week.
 Things are moving quickly.

 I’ll also note that we’re going to skip asm.js and emscripten.
-Truth be told, I couldn’t get either of these
+Truth be told, I couldn’t get

-Everything I’m discussing here uses the
+here be dragons.
+Everything I’m discussing here

 The code that I did get running is available over here.
 Feel free to use it as a starting point, but I’m mostly including the link as a reference for the things that were attempted.